 Electric thrusters are loud, so we could easily judge how much or how little rotation was required to start and stop it.
 In this manner we could keep our side-slip under control and our hull-side parallel to the dock quite easily.

-Mercury takes this progressive topic a step further and adds a button to limit the amount of power we can push into the system.
+Mercury limits the amount of power we can push into the system.
 This is a good idea, and keeps heavy-handed captains in check, but still allows more power when needed to fight a hard crosswind or current.
 We think it is a well-thought-out setup.

 In sum, it offers captains a level of precision that was simply not achievable by the average operator -- particularly an inexperienced operator -- with a conventional inboard manual throttles-and-gears system.

-For most owners of twin-engine cruising boats, JPI is a welcome addition to any inboard helm and one we were quite impressed with.
-It allowed exacting precision in a cost-effective alternative to pod drives.
+For most owners of single-engine inboard towboats JPI is a welcome addition to any inboard helm and one we were quite impressed with.
+It allowed exacting precision in a cost-effective alternative to conventional throttle and gear docking.

 More to the point, it now creates a new market segment where inboard power becomes much more of a viable option for new boat purchases.
-A good example of that is Sea Ray’s new inboard-powered wake surfing boat, the SLX-230.
+A good example of that is our test boat -- Sea Ray’s new inboard-powered wake surfing boat, the SLX-230.
 It has joystick functionality for a single-engine inboard that is every bit as precise as what we have seen on twin-engine cruisers.
-Now, single-engine sportboats and cruisers with Mercury power can have total docking control.